-FUNCTION: Indicate or select currently active SPI NOR flash

-SYNTAX: flsw [s r]

-where:

-flsw command:

-issuing the command without arguments will indicate the currently active SPI NOR flash

-(also returns 'true' or 'false' depending on currently active flash)

-s option: standard

-selects the standard SPI NOR flash as the active flash

-r option: recovery

-selects the recovery SPI NOR flash as the active flash

-DESCRIPTION: This command is used to determined the currently active SPI NOR flash or to select either the standard SPI NOR flash or the recovery SPI NOR flash as the currently active flash.

-In addition, this command returns 'true' if the standard SPI NOR flash is selected or 'false' if the recovery SPI NOR flash is selected.
-This is used in the update scripts to prevent the recovery flash from being updated.

-Besides this command, the currently active SPI NOR flash may also be selected either via a DIP Switch setting or IPMI OEM command.
+FUNCTION: Indicates or selects the currently active SPI boot flash SYNTAX: flsw [s r] where: flsw command: issuing the command without arguments will indicate the currently active SPI boot flash (also returns "true" or "false" depending on the cur- rently active flash) s option: standard selects the standard SPI boot flash as the active flash r option: recovery selects the recovery SPI boot flash as the active flash DESCRIPTION: This command is used to determine the currently active SPI boot flash or to select either the standard SPI boot flash or the recovery SPI boot flash as the currently active flash.
+In addition, this command returns "true" if the standard SPI boot flash is selected or "false" if the recovery SPI boot flash is selected.
+This is used in the update scripts to prevent the recovery SPI boot flash from being updated.
+Besides this command, the currently active SPI boot flash may also be selected either via the DIP Switch SW2, switch 2, or the "Set Control State" IPMI OEM command.
+For further information, refer to the AM4140 User Guide and to the AM4140 IPMI User Guide, respectively.
 The output of this command always shows the current state.

-USAGE: Query flash status:

-COMMAND / RESPONSE:

-=> flsw

-standard boot flash active

-=>

-Select standard SPI NOR flash as currently active flash:

-COMMAND / RESPONSE:

-=> flsw s
+USAGE: E: Query flash status COMMAND / RESPONSE: => flsw standard boot flash active => Select the standard SPI boot flash as currently active flash COMMAND / RESPONSE: => flsw s => fru

-=>